 Does Facebook data mining affect you?

-If you’d like more information, or want discuss the privacy implications of Cambridge Analytica’s actions with regard to Facebook data, call or fill out the form for a confidential conversation with one of our privacy attorneys.
+If you are in the U.S. or Canada and would like more information, or want discuss the privacy implications of Cambridge Analytica’s actions with regard to Facebook data, call or fill out the form for a confidential conversation with one of our privacy attorneys.

 How To Know if Your Data Was Shared with Cambridge Analytica